Skip to content

 • Cleopatra and the vibrator powered by bees

-• The history of tampons - in ancient Greece?
+• The history of menstruation

 • Pandora: the Greek Eve?